MicrosoftDocs/edge-developer/microsoft-edge/dualengine/reference/idualengine20browser.md

 #### DualEngineLostFocus

-Notify the browser that it has lost focus.
+Notifies the browser that it has lost focus.

 > public HRESULT [DualEngineLostFocus](#dualenginelostfocus)(HWND hwndLostFocus)